 - You must keep a written record of your work search.

 - You must provide your Work Search Record upon request.

 - You may be scheduled to report in-person to a Career Center for a reemployment and eligibility assessment.
-You will be reminded two weeks prior to your appointment after you have completed your weekly request for payment, either online or by phone.
+You will be mailed a notice of your appointment date, time and place.

 The EUC program ends Dec.
 28, 2013.
 No payments can be paid out for any weeks ending after this date, even if there is a balance on the claim.